January 6

 Do you judge yourself on how much you accomplish, or on how much you're growing and learning as a human being?

 How do you treat others when you're stressed?
+When you're relaxed?

 For further thought:

 The present moment is never intolerable.
-It is always what is coming in fine minutes or five days that makes people despair.
+It is always what is coming in five minutes or five days that makes people despair.
 The Law of Life is to live in the present, and this applies to both time and place.
 Keep your attention to the present moment, and in the place where your body is now.
 Do a fair day's work, and then stop.
 Overwork is not productive in the long run.

 Emmet Fox